Virtual program helps diabetic patients better manage their insulin

-Nichole Carreon, a registered nurse with the Diabetes Remote Electronic Assisted Monitoring program, talks with a patient about their weekly glucose readings at the Military Health System Virtual Medical Center at Brooke Army Medical Center, Texas, March 18, 2021.
+A team from the Military Health System Virtual Medical Center worked with the Diabetes Center of Excellence at Wilford Hall Ambulatory Surgical Center to develop a program to help augment a patient’s diabetes treatment plan, providing support to the patient between provider appointments.
+The program is available for patients and providers across the San Antonio Military Healthcare System.

+“The main idea was that patients are often told to titrate (go up or down) on their basal insulin based on a pattern of fasting glucoses,” explained Air Force Maj.
+Darrick Beckman, endocrinologist and Diabetes Center of Excellence medical director.
+“However, it is not uncommon for patients to be overwhelmed at appointments.
+And, even with having written handouts on how to titrate their insulin, when they return in three months, there have been no adjustments made to their insulin and their diabetes is not better controlled.”

 The DREAM program offers patients help from a registered nurse to review their blood sugars and to help them identify patterns related to lifestyle that may impact their blood glucose levels.
 Patients also learn how to titrate their basal insulin according to the appropriate protocol as ordered by their provider.

-(U.S. Army photo by Lori Newman)
+After a provider refers a patient to the DREAM program, a registered nurse will contact them by phone to make sure they are suitable for the program and willing to participate.

+“From there we set up an orientation to walk them through the program plan, including diabetes education,” said Nichole Carreon, one of the two DREAM registered nurses.
+“Each week we have remote encounters by telephone to go through their weekly glucose readings and help them with their basal insulin through a titration protocol.
+The goal is to get patients into their prescribed target range for four weeks or titrating independently on their own for six weeks before we consider graduation from the program.”

 |Date Taken: